'Nok on' mae' Greetings, whats news?

 PLEASE NOTE: We do not take credit cards at this time.

 Details for DD or EFT for Australian clients is in the shopping cart.
 When prompted to put in your CC details ignore it and tick the box below it to move on to the next frame to pay with different payment method...add any comments then clik continue.
 On the next page select your payment method.
 Bank transfer will give you the account details.
 Sometimes we may need to contact you to adjust for postage costs but don't worry we will deal with that .

-Reading glasses and vegetable seeds are also in great need and you can be assured that they are given directly to the recipients.
+Reading glasses and vegetable seeds are always in great need and you can be assured that they are given directly to the recipients.
 Donations can be sent to 132 Sudholz rd, Verrierdale 4562 Qld.
 07 5449 1498.
 Blessings and thanks from Julie and Delphi.

 Timor is a land of contrast which could not be shown more clearly than by these OJEK riders who were having a free dress day.
 These tireless fellows ferry villagers and goods to and from their kampungs off the Trans the Timor Highway that runs like a twisted spine along the mountainous center of the island.
 The roads they traverse are like the ribs off the spine that carry hum of daily life in Timor are often treacherous and usually eroded and heavily potholed (and we are not even talking about wet season travel here).